Replacement of the Sherman Street Bridges

 Construction has been completed on this sidewalk project, which is being funded through a Community Development Block Grant in the amount of $183,000.
 The sidewalks run from McKay St. northerly to Hunters Road.
 The project includes sidewalks and granite curbing.

 ADA Entrance for Youth Services

 This ADA project is being funded through a Community Development Block Grant in the amount of $60,000.
 The project involves improving the entrance to the recently relocated Youth Services Office in the Recreation building.
 The project will include a raised platform entrance and ramp from a new handicap parking space.
 The design for this project has been completed.
-Construction is scheduled to start in the fall of 2019.
+Construction is scheduled to start in the spring of 2020.

 Dunham Street Reconstruction